Who is Russian army chief Valery Gerasimov? Top soldier turned Putin’s fall guy

 “From Putin’s point of view, he was surrounded by so many people who promised but didn’t deliver,” said Mark Galeotti, an expert in Russian history.
 “But here was a guy who, when given a task, goes out and gets it done.
 That’s what Putin prized.”

-In March 2018, in an article entitled “Thoughts on Future Military Conflict”, Gerasimov wrote proudly: “The spectrum of possible conflicts is extremely broad.”
+In 2018, in an article entitled “Thoughts on Future Military Conflict”, Mr Gerasimov wrote proudly: “The spectrum of possible conflicts is extremely broad.”

-But when Vladimir Putin dropped down from his large black SUV in the cold October evening this year, Gerasimov had less to brag about.
-He hung his head as Putin stood tall.
+But when Mr Putin dropped down from his large black SUV in the cold October evening this year, Mr Gerasimov had less to brag about.
+He hung his head as Mr Putin stood tall.

-“Gerasimov launched an ill-conceived and ill-timed offensive across [East Ukraine] starting in late January,” Mike Koffman and Rob Lee, two preeminent war analysts wrote.
+“Gerasimov launched an ill-conceived and ill-timed offensive across [East Ukraine] starting in late January,” Mike Kofman and Rob Lee, two pre-eminent war analysts wrote.
 “The Russian military, still recovering, was in no position to conduct offensive operations given its deficits in force quality, equipment, and ammunition.”

-Prigozhin constantly called out Gerasimov in increasingly foul-mouthed video rants about what he saw as Russian military tactical failures and a lack of support for his men.
-Given Prigozhin’s position, and his long-standing ties to Putin, it was embarrassing for the Kremlin.
-When Prigozhin launched his mutiny on 23 June 2023, his forces marched from the same Southern Military District headquarters that Putin would visit in October towards Moscow.
-He would eventually stop 125 miles from the capital after a deal was reached with the Kremlin, but it was the most significant challenge to Putin in years.
+Prigozhin constantly called out Mr Gerasimov in increasingly foul-mouthed video rants about what he saw as Russian military tactical failures and a lack of support for his men.
+Given Prigozhin’s position, and his long-standing ties to Mr Putin, it was embarrassing for the Kremlin.
+When Prigozhin launched his mutiny on 23 June, his forces marched from the same Southern Military District headquarters that Mr Putin would visit in October towards Moscow.
+Prigozhin would eventually stop 125 miles from the capital after a deal was reached with the Kremlin, but it was the most significant challenge to Mr Putin in years.

-Gerasimov was not seen in public for more than two weeks after the failed mutiny, until the Russian Defence Ministry released footage of him talking to troops, that period had been filled with speculation about Gerasimov’s fate.
+Mr Gerasimov was not seen in public for more than two weeks after the failed mutiny, until the Russian defence ministry released footage of him talking to troops.
+The period had been filled with speculation about his fate.

-Across the summer, Kyiv launched a counteroffensive against Russian lines.
-There were some early successes in taking back some villages in the south, but some key strikes on Russian ports and bases in Crimea, but there has been no significant shift in the frontline.
-This is partly because of Gerasimov’s defensive lines, having been given plenty of time to prepare as Kyiv waited for more weapons from the West for its push.
+Over the summer, Kyiv launched a counteroffensive against Russian lines.
+There were some early successes in taking back some villages in the south, and some key strikes on Russian ports and bases in Crimea, but there has been no significant shift in the frontline.
+This is partly because of Mr Gerasimov’s defensive lines having been given plenty of time to prepare as Kyiv waited for more weapons from the West.

-However, Russia has had to be on the defensive, which will not have pleased Putin.
+However, Russia has had to be on the defensive, which will not have pleased Mr Putin.

-Nonetheless, footage of the October meeting with the Russian president showed the Russian autocrat smiling while talking to Gerasimov.
-Above them hung a portrait of Putin himself.
+Nonetheless, footage of the October meeting showed the Russian president smiling while talking to Mr Gerasimov.
+Above them hung a portrait of Mr Putin himself.

-In the months after that meeting, Gerasimov committed up to eight Russian brigades to a “major offensive effort” on Avdiivka, a key eastern Ukrainian town on the frontline, according to an intelligence update from the British Ministry of Defence, but at the time of writing the attack has cost the lives of thousands on without much notable change on frontline positions.
+In the months after that meeting, Mr Gerasimov committed up to eight Russian brigades to a “major offensive effort” on Avdiivka, a key eastern Ukrainian town on the frontline, according to an intelligence update from the British ministry of defence.
+But at the time of writing the attack has cost the lives of thousands without much notable change to frontline positions.

-In hindsight, that October meeting begs two questions: Why has Gerasimov failed in Ukraine where he previously excelled; and why does Putin keep him in the job – at least for now?
+In hindsight, that October meeting begs two questions: Why has Mr Gerasimov failed in Ukraine where he previously excelled; and why does Mr Putin keep him in the job – at least for now?

 Mr Galeotti suggested the answer was simple.

-“Gerasimov has been launching these offensive operations regardless of the catastrophic cost in lives and the fact that they’re not often that effective because that’s what Putin wants,” Mr he said.
-“He wants proper, aggressive warfighting.
+“Gerasimov has been launching these offensive operations regardless of the catastrophic cost in lives and the fact that they’re not often that effective because that’s what Putin wants,” he said.
+“He wants proper, aggressive war-fighting.

-For all Gerasimov’s successes, his career is now one characterised by blind deference to Putin, not military ingenuity.
+For all Mr Gerasimov’s successes, his career is now one characterised by blind deference to Mr Putin, not military ingenuity.

 Join our commenting forum